midimaster21b/spi-bfm/README.md

 `asdf install`

-2. Use python's pip to install fusesoc
+2. Use python's pip to install [FuseSoC](https://github.com/olofk/fusesoc) and other requirements.

-`pip install fusesoc`
+`pip install -r requirements.txt`

 3. Run the core locally